turingschool/curriculum-site/module2/lessons/js_array_prototype_methods.md

 ## How to use `Array.filter(callbackFunction)`

 First, let's do `filter` together.
 The instructor will model how they would use documentation to research.
+Note that MDN's syntax uses some shortcuts that we do NOT recommend you use at this time.
+Write it out long hand until you're very comfortable with using these methods effectively (post-Mod 2)

 <section class="call-to-action">
 ### Exercises